Flash Fiction Drama: 'Catch the Coffee'; Response to a Challenge from Chris Mills

 Sadly his sense of smell had faded but his memory held it, strong with a soupçon of smile.

-He’d opened the business a month before, having put all his savings into buying the premises, doing them up and furnishing the bright room with deep, cream chairs round highly polished mahogany tables.
+He’d opened the business a month before, having put all his savings into buying the premises, doing them up and furnishing the bright room with deep, cream chairs and round highly polished mahogany tables.
 Old photos of coffee grinders, Parisian cafés and the story of the coffee bean graced the walls.
 A few people stepped through the door out of curiosity but trade just didn’t flow.

 A haven amongst Industry